Wonderful Wanderings

 Where to stay in Newcastle

-There's a wide choice of hotels in Newcastle city center.
-Below you can find a selection for different tastes and budgets based on research and guest reviews.
-All of these are located right in the city center, receive a review score of at least 8/10 and offer free WiFi.
+There's a wide choice of hotels in Newcastle city center and the Newcastle upon Tyne area.
+Below is a selection for different tastes and budgets based on research and guest reviews.
+These are located in the city center, receive a review score of at least 8/10, and offer free WiFi.

 1. Budget: Motel One Newcastle

-I stayed at Motel One Newcastle during my trip and it was the third time for me at a Motel One property so I knew what to expect.
-Motel One has design hotels at reasonable prices, offering a large breakfast buffet in the morning as well as free WiFi.
-The rooms have a rain shower, a big flat screen tv, and a kettle.
+I stayed at Motel One Newcastle during my trip, and it was the third time for me at a Motel One property, so I knew what to expect.
+Motel One has design hotels at reasonable prices, offering a large breakfast buffet in the morning and free WiFi.
+The rooms have a rain shower, a big flat-screen tv, and a kettle.

-I do have to stay that I was a bit disappointed in Motel One Newcastle as the cleaning team didn't do as good a job as in the other properties I stayed at.
-Certain things weren't as they should have been when I checked in and while the staff at the reception was great in trying to sort them out, cleaning could've been done more properly.
+I have to say that I was a bit disappointed in Motel One Newcastle as the cleaning team didn't do as well as the other properties I stayed at.
+Certain things weren't as they should have been when I checked in, and while the reception staff was excellent in sorting them out, cleaning could've been done more adequately.

 Read reviews on TripAdvisor / Book a room